wujiayi101/devcontainer_demo_golang/README.md

 # Start service locally

-1. Launch vscode terminal in vscode
+1. Launch vscode terminal in vscode``

-1. Run the following command to start a service at `localhost:8080`
+1. Run test and lint

     ```
+    make ci
+    ```

+1. Run the following command to build the service

+    ```
     docker-compose up --build
     ```
+1. Run `localhost:8080` to start the service